5 Ways to Create More Effective Social Proof5 Min Read

 People tend to not believe marketing messages as they suspect companies to self-praise in hopes of gaining a sale.
-However, when you have a third party (a customer just like them) who has nothing to gain through flattery speaks highly of the product believability in quality of the product dramatically rises.
+However, when you have a third party (a customer just like them) who has nothing to gain through flattery speaks highly of the product believability in the quality of the product dramatically rises.

-Therefore, when you provide user testimonials on your pages, don’t just copy and paste the message but also ensure there is a high quality photo along with it.
+Therefore, when you provide user testimonials on your pages, don’t just copy and paste the message but also ensure there is a high-quality photo along with it.
 People like looking at human faces as it makes it easy for people to relate emotionally especially if they are smiling (elicits happy emotion).

 In fact, there’s even a study proving that customers react more positively to human pictures on websites.